|

 In a sense, it seems only right that Mr Harrer´s

-wide-reaching world of films.
-For it was his book that introduced Tibet
+films.
+For it was his book that introduced Tibet to entire generations

 Mr Harrer´s story is certainly the stuff of film.